Dublin Circus Festival 2016 PostmortemJuly 13, 2018

 Secondly, that you need to primarily focus on the responsibility of coordinating as a coordinator.
 Since I was the representative for DIT I spent a lot of time on the desk so I could handle the money, but I didn't check in with the crew at different venues to see if they needed anything.

-It's a straightforward example of something I could've delegated to another DIT committee member, as had I instead focused on following up with commitee members before and during the event, I could've headed off problems before they occured, such as the pre-registration issue for gala show seating.
+This is something I could've delegated to another DIT committee member, as had I instead focused on following up with commitee members before and during the event, I could've headed off problems before they occured, such as the pre-registration issue for gala show seating.

 What I left behind

-Throughout the entire planning process for the festival, as well as my involvement with the DIT Circus Society, I dedicated a significant amount of time documenting the processes and factors required to run the event.
+Throughout the planning process for the festival, as well as my involvement with the DIT Circus Society, I dedicated a significant amount of time documenting the processes and factors required to run the event.
 I felt it was important to be transparent since the festival was a collaborative event, but I also did so with the intention of making it easier for someone else to take over in the future.

 The ephemereal nature of college societies means that although many people stick to one or two societies while working on their degree, upon completion many may not return nor can be involved with running them.
 This means that societies have a slow but devastating turnover rate every four years, greatly impacting how a society will be run.